shalgabe1/adminanywhere/README.md

 # adminanywhere

 This app allows your to reset the print spool on any windows machines/server using an in chrome browser extension.
+It's just for fun, but feel free to use it if you like it!

 INSTALL: